facebookresearch/fairseq/README.md

 ## Training a New Model

 ### Data Pre-processing
-The fairseq source distribution contains an example pre-processing script for the IWSLT 2014 German-English corpus.
+The fairseq-py source distribution contains an example pre-processing script for the IWSLT 2014 German-English corpus.
 Pre-process and binarize the data as follows:
 ```